LakshmiRadhakrishnan09/Design-and-Architecture/README.md

 ### Distributed tracing

 ### Code instrumentation
+Add code to application code while ClassLoader loads or application starts.
+What are java agents? \
+Java agents are part of the Java Instrumentation API.
+The class that implements Java Agent must implement a method called
+	''' public static void premain(String agentArgs, Instrumentation inst) '''
+This method forms the entry point of the agent, much like the entry point to a regular Java program is the main method. \
+ByteBuddy library. \
+	''' java -javaagent:appdynamics.jar -jar app.jar '''
+MainApplication.jar and javaagent jar with premain method.
+JavaAgent will have hooks like OnEntry and OnExit to add additional behavious to code.

+## Testing

+### Component benchmarking
+Given memory, CPU cores, DiskIO, network, start with 1 user and increase load.
+See when application memory consumption reaches 85%, with no errors and response time < 500ms.
+That is the component benchmark.
+Say component1 need 3gb, 2 core and supports 10 users, component2 need 6gb, 3 core and supports 100 users.
+For a system that need both these components, to suppot 100 users, we need to scale component1 resources to 3gb * 10 and 2 core * 10.
+Test both horizontal and vertical scaling.

+### BDD Testing
+Java - Cucumber \
+Add feature files.
+Add steps for Given, when, then. \
+Calls API of the service to be tested.
+Test service is deployed as a container and test against k8s service end point.

+### Performance Testing
+Java - Locust script written in python. \

 ### REST
 REST - based on HTTP. use HTTP verbs. representation of a resource.
 HATEOAS (Hypertext As The Engine Of Application State)